When you plan to use money that is not yours, you will be paying interest. But no one wants to pay high interest rates.

-So, how to get the cheapest loan interest rates?
+So, how can we get the cheapest interest rates?

-Loan market is huge.
-This is definitely an advantage, because people have many choices.
-But it could also be a disadvantage because offers are too much and people often skip many of them.
-That is one of the reason why they pay higher interest.
+The loan market is huge.
+This is definitely an advantage because people have many choices.
+But it could also be a disadvantage because the offers are too many and people often skip many of them.
+That is one of the reasons why they pay higher interest.

-Many people are worried to apply with many companies at the same time because they think that their credit score will be lowered.
-Let’s finally clarify this, because there are still many myths out there.
-When you apply for a loan or for a credit card, lenders have to see your credit report.
+Many people are worried about applying with many companies at the same time because they think that their credit score will be lowered.
+Let’s finally clarify this because there are still many myths out there.
+When you apply for a loan or a credit card, lenders have to see your credit report.
 There are two types of credit pulls: soft and hard.

 Soft credit pulls don’t affect your credit score anyway!

 Hard credit pulls affect your credit score.
-Every hard credit pull cost you some points of your credit score for a few months from the date of the check.
+Every hard credit pull cost you some points of your credit score for a few months from the check date.

-So, what types of credit pulls lenders perform?
+So, what types of credit pull lenders perform?

 Almost all legitimate lenders work that way:

-When you apply for a loan, they perform soft credit pull, which doesn’t affect your credit score at all.
+When you apply for a loan, they perform a soft credit pull, which doesn’t affect your credit score at all.
 Once you agree on their terms and request the loan, a hard pull will be performed.
-This happen later in the application process.
-This would mean that after you get the loan, your credit score will lose some points, but if you continue paying your loan on time regularly, you will continue building your credit score.
+This happens later in the application process.
+This would mean that your credit score will lose some points after you get the loan, but if you continue paying your loan on time regularly, you will continue building your credit score.

-In some rare cases there are some exceptions.
+In some rare cases, there are some exceptions.
 Some of the largest companies are not direct lenders.
 They are marketplaces that connect lenders and borrowers.
 Once you apply with such a marketplace, your personal information will be sent to many lenders.
-Most of them will perform soft credit pull, but there are chances that some of them will perform hard credit pull.
+Most of them will perform a soft credit pull, but there are chances that some of them will perform a hard credit pull.